algermissen/algermissen.github.com/_posts/2017-05-18-web-services-with-rust-part-3-accept-all-we-can.md

 [All Web-Rust postings](http://www.jalg.net/tags.html#rust-web-ref)

 In the last posting we added metrics to our very basic test Web service.
+Initially this third
-This part was supposed to be about adding logging to the server, comparing the performance impact of mutex based- and, especially, [lock free data structures](https://github.com/crossbeam-rs/crossbeam).
+part was supposed to be about adding logging to the server, comparing the performance impact of mutex based- and, especially, [lock free data structures](https://github.com/crossbeam-rs/crossbeam).